warpdesign/pcx-js/README.md

 This is just a little attempt at writing a very simple [PCX](https://en.wikipedia.org/wiki/PCX) decoder for JavaScript.

-This loader only supports 24bit (3 planes) PCX files.
+This loader only supports the following PCX variants:
+ - 24 bit (3 planes)
+ - 8bit (1 plane)

 ## Demo